-The administration and operation of the Retirement System are under the direction of a 10member Board of Trustees.
+The administration and operation of the Retirement System are under the direction of a 10-member Board of Trustees.
 There are two ex-officio members, three members appointed by the mayor, three members elected by the employees, and two members elected by the retirees.
 All applications for benefits are passed upon by the Board.
+The methods used to determine the funding policy requirement are specified by State statute.